arulbose/rosx/README.md

 testapps/ - Kernel test applications

-arm.sh - ARM build script for RPI(incomplete)

-x86.sh - Builds a x86 rose simulator

 X86 SIMULATOR:

-To build a binary for X86 simulator run x86.sh.
+To build a binary for X86 simulator run 'make -f scripts/Makefile.x86'.
 Add the application files in the apps/ folder and build the kernel.
 An exceutable named 'rosex86' will be created.
 Also the simulator needs system ticks which can be generated using system_clk_100ms or system_clk_10ms executable files generated using scripts/send_signal.c.
 After running the kernel the tick executable should be run in another shell(in the same folder as 'rosex86')